How to open a bank account in Germany

 SEPA stands for “Single Euro Payment Area” and is the desired mode of payment or transfer within Europe.
 Introduced in 2008, SEPA allows you can make any cross-border transfer to a bank account for the same cost and time as a local transfer.

-Since SEPA allows bank customers to make a national or cross-border transfer European payments (including Iceland, Switzerland, Norway and Liechtenstein) the same way.
+Since SEPA allows bank customers to make national or cross-border transfer European payments (including Iceland, Switzerland, Norway and Liechtenstein) in the same way.
 So any EU-wide SEPA transfer is processed within three working days.

 You can either do this using online transfer or using physical forms at the bank.